Tree Ivy (xFatshedera lizei) Care Indoors; Watering, Light, Soil, Propagation, Problems

 Tree Ivy, xFatshedera lizei

-Tree Ivy (xFatshedera lizei) blossoms in medium to bright indirect light, average warmth 16-260C, moderate humidity of 50-55% and moderately moist, fertile, well-drained, all purpose potting soil coupled with monthly feeding during the growing season.
+To care for xFatshedera lizei indoors, provide medium to bright indirect light, warmth 16-260C, humidity of 50-55% and moderately moist, fertile, well-drained soil coupled with monthly feeding during the growing season.

-Regular pruning is needed to keep the plant neat and tidy as well as encourage a bushy growth.
+Tree Ivy needs regular pruning to keep it neat and tidy as well as encourage a bushy growth.
+Biannual repotting is necessary when it becomes pot-bound.
 Keep reading for more on these growing conditions and how to achieve them.

 Light Requirements

-If the leaves start to lose their variegation or look pale, move the plant to brighter light or instal a grow light to supplement the natural light.
+If the leaves begin to lose their variegation or look pale, move the plant to brighter light or use a grow light to increase the natural light.

-Rotate the pot regularly to ensure that the plant is receiving light on all sides for uniform growth and prevent leggy growth.
+Give the pot a quarter turn every month, to ensure that the plant is receiving light on all sides for uniform growth and to prevent leggy growth.

 Temperature and Humidity

-Tree Ivy prefers average temperature of 16-260C.
-Keep it away from cold and hot drafts from windy doors, drafty windows, heaters, air conditioners, to avoid sudden changes in temperature which can cause leaf drop.
+xFatshedera lizei prefers a warmth of 16-260C.
+Keep it away from sources of drafts like open doors, drafty windows, heaters, air conditioners and others, to avoid sudden changes in temperature as they can cause stunted growth, wilting, drooping, yellowing and leaf drop.

-Tree Ivy has no need for high humidity, moderate humidity of 50-55% is adequate for this plant.
+Tree Ivy has no need for extra humidity; a humidity of 50-55% is adequate for this plant.
 However, for lush growth and to reduce pest infestation, set the pot on a wet pebble tray to raise humidity.
-Do not mist the plant as misting promotes fungal diseases.
+Do not mist the plant and maintain proper air circulation to minimize fungal diseases.

 Fertilizer

-Feed Tree Ivy with a balanced, water-soluble fertilizer every 3-4 weeks during the growing period for a lush growth.
-Minimize or withhold feeding in the cold season to avoid fertilizer burn as growth is minimal at this time.
+Feed xFatshedera lizei with a balanced, water-soluble fertilizer every 3-4 weeks in spring and summer for a lush growth.
+Minimize or stop feeding in fall and winter to avoid fertilizer burn as growth is slowed at this time.

 Brown leaf tips and a white crust on soil are signs of overfertilizing.
 Flush the soil with water every 2-3 months to remove excess salts from the soil.